 The most common test used to definitively diagnose gallstones is an abdominal ultrasound scan to create pictures of the gallbladder, which are then analysed to look for signs of gallstones.

 If it is suspected that gallstones are blocking the ducts, then a test called endoscopic retrograde cholangiopancreatography (ERCP) may be performed.
-This test involves inserting a long, flexible tube (an endoscope) down the oesophagus, through the stomach and into the duodenum.
-The endoscope has a light and a camera at its tip allowing the doctor to view the inside of the bowel.
-A special dye is injected through the endoscope into the bile duct allowing the outline of the ducts to be highlighted.
-Gallstones located in the ducts can sometimes be removed during the ERCP procedure.
+This test involves inserting an endoscope with a light and camera at its tip through the mouth into the digestive tract.
+A special dye is injected through the endoscope into the bile ducts allowing the outline of the ducts to be highlighted.
+Gallstones found in the ducts can sometimes be removed during the ERCP procedure.

 Other specialised scans or x-rays are sometimes used to confirm the diagnosis and highlight the location of the gallstones.

 In general, treatment will depend on the frequency and severity of the symptoms experienced.
-Approximately 30% of all people who experience biliary colic will not experience a further episode.
-Because of this, the doctor may advise a wait and see approach.
+Because it is possible that people who experience biliary colic will not experience a further episode, your doctor may advise a wait and see approach.

 Cholecystectomy is the surgical removal of the gallbladder and is a common and routine procedure.
-It may be recommended when the symptoms of gallstones are problematic and/or cholecystitis is present.
+It may be recommended when the symptoms of gallstones are problematic.
 If there is infection or acute inflammation of the gallbladder, this may need to be treated with antibiotics before the gallbladder can be removed.

-The Gallbladder is not essential to live or to digest food.
-When the gallbladder is removed, bile is still produced by the liver and excreted through the bile duct.
-Instead of being stored by the gallbladder until needed, it flows directly into the duodenum and is excreted from the body.
+The gallbladder is not essential to live or to digest food.
+When the gallbladder is removed, bile is still produced by the liver and flows directly into the small intestine.

 The two cholecystectomy techniques are:

-As with any surgery, there are possible risks and complications.
+As with any surgery, there are possible risks and complications which you should discuss with your doctor before surgery.
 These include:

 - Anaesthetic complications